VishalYadav0757/notes-app/README.md

 ## Setup Steps

-- Install the latest verion of Node.js on your systems.
-You can find the installation guide at [https://nodejs.org/en] (https://nodejs.org/en).
+- Install the latest verion of Node.js on your system.
+You can find the installation guide at https://nodejs.org/en.

 - Clone the repository and run `npm install` to install all the dependencies used in the project.